symphonists/email_aws_ses/README.markdown

 ## Usage

 Once installed go to System > Preferences and fill in your Amazon SES credentials.
 Under "Email Gateway" choose "Amazon Simple Email Service" to use this extension as your default email gateway.

+## Credits

+Many thanks to [Michael Hay](http://korelogic.co.uk) for funding this extension and permitting it to be released as open source.